hypothesis/h-periodic/README.markdown

 The first time you run `make dev` it might take a while to start because it'll need to install the dependencies.

-This will start the Celery beat processes, which periodically add tasks to `h`'s and `checkmate`'s task queue.
+This will start the Celery beat processes, which periodically add tasks to `h`'s and `checkmate`'s task queues.

 **That's it!** You’ve finished setting up your h-periodic development environment.
 Run `make help` to see all the commands that're available for